josbiz/josbiz/README.md

 Feel free to explore more of my projects on [GitHub](https://github.com/your-username).

-## Contributions & Open Source 💡

-I'm a strong believer in the open-source community and actively contribute to various projects.
-I've also created a few open-source projects that might be of interest.
-If you want to collaborate or have any questions, feel free to reach out.

 ## Let's Connect 🤝

 I'm always open to meeting fellow developers and tech enthusiasts.
 Let's connect on social media: